 IOM Development Fund submissions are considered for support based on the appropriateness of the project request in relation to the Fund’s focus areas and eligibility criteria.
 The Fund is global in scope and as such, allocations across geographic regions are based on the number of eligible IOM Member States in each region.
 Maintaining an appropriate regional balance and ensuring equitable access for all eligible Member States are key decision-making factors.
-All recommended projects are referred to the Director General for final approval.
+All recommended projects are referred to the Deputy Director General for final approval.

 In addition to the above considerations and in recognition that the demand for Line 2 funds may exceed available funding, the following will be taken into account:

 - The level of IOM Development Fund support previously received by Member States ;

 - Efforts by the relevant IOM Office/and or Member State(s) in securing traditional funding support through donor outreach and any evidence of possible future donor interest and/or support ;